Angel Dust (Faith No More album): Writing process

 The writing for Angel Dust took up most of 1991 with large portion of the songs being written by either Billy Gould, Roddy Bottum, Mike Bordin, and for the first time, Mike Patton.
 Regarding this Patton said:

 There had never been any question of my staying in the band.
 We started writing the music for this album, and being part of something so fundamental was what made sure of it for me.
 The Real Thing had been like someone else's, someone else's band, it had felt like an obligatory thing.
 They hadn't needed a damn singer, it was just that they had to have a singer.
 That's why I was there, that's why Chuck was there, we weren't needed there.

-Some attributed this to its sonic difference with its predecessors, however, Mike Patton credits it to being "better at playing what [they] hear in [their] heads" and went on to say that "before, we used to kinda cheat around, and play around what it was.
-We could never translate it into the band, and we're getting better at doing that.
-Like, we wanted to do a real lazy, sappy kinda ballad, so we covered the theme from Midnight Cowboy!
-And there's even a song that sounds like The Carpenters!"
+While some attributed the sonic shift on Angel Dust to Mike Patton's increased involvement, Patton himself downplayed this notion, saying "I just think we've gotten better at playing what we hear in our heads", adding "before, we used to kinda cheat around, and play around what it was.
+We could never translate it into the band, and we're getting better at doing that. like, we wanted to do a real lazy, sappy kinda ballad, so we covered the theme from Midnight Cowboy!
+And there's even a song that sounds like The Carpenters!".
 In a trend that started when then-vocalist Chuck Mosley lived in Los Angeles while the rest of the band resided in the Bay Area, the band would record demo tapes of the songs and exchange them between each other in Los Angeles before sending them to Jim Martin so that he could work on his guitar arrangements, after which he would send them back for approval.